-We rely on independent semiconductor foundries and subcontractors for the fabrication, assembly and testing of our integrated circuits, and any limitation of their available capacity to us or failure to fulfill our orders satisfactorily could damage our relationships with our customers, decrease our sales or limit our ability to grow our business.
+We rely on independent semiconductor foundries and subcontractors for the fabrication, assembly and testing of our ICs, and any limitation of their available capacity to us or failure to fulfill our orders satisfactorily could damage our relationships with our customers, decrease our sales or limit our ability to grow our business.

 We do not own or operate semiconductor fabrication facilities.
 Instead, we rely on third parties to manufacture our semiconductors.
-Two outside foundries, primarily Taiwan Semiconductor Manufacturing Company ("TSMC") and secondarily Semiconductor Manufacturing International Corporation ("SMIC") fabricate our semiconductors.
-As a result, we face several significant risks, including wafer cost, availability of wafers and other raw materials, manufacturing capacity, quality assurance, manufacturing yields and production costs, control over delivery schedules and product quality, control of our intellectual property, labor availability or strikes and actions taken by third party contractors that breach our agreements.
+Two outside foundries, primarily TSMC, and secondarily SMIC, fabricate our semiconductors.
+As a result, we face several significant risks, including wafer cost, availability of wafers and other raw materials, manufacturing capacity, quality assurance, manufacturing yields and production costs, control over delivery schedules and product quality, control of our intellectual property, labor availability or strikes and actions taken by third-party contractors that breach our agreements.